Procedures and Etiquette

 - Please be aware that the teacher, in addition to the families of students and/or audience members, may post photographs or videos of your child on the Internet.
 If you do not want photographs or videos taken of your child, do not allow your child to participate in these events.

 - For KMTA recitals and events, parents are only allowed to photograph or record their own child and in some cases may not be allowed photography rights of any kind.
 Parents are asked to not photograph or record other children in these events.

 - Students and parents will be expected to remain for an entire performance, regardless of when the student performs.

 - Do not bring babies and toddlers to a performance.

 - Do not let children wander around during a performance; they need to be on a parent’s lap or sitting in a seat.

 - If recitals are held in churches, remain in the performance area, foyer, or bathroom areas only – do not use other areas or rooms in the church.
-No food or drink is allowed in the churches.

 - Those attending performances as audience members should dress up.

 - For performances, students are expected to wear the following semi-formal or formal clothing, unless otherwise specified: